How to Become a Ophthalmologists, Except Pediatric in South Dakota

 Obtain South Dakota licensure or certification

 South Dakota may require specific licensing or professional certification for ophthalmologists, except pediatrics.
-Requirements vary by state — contact the South Dakota Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the South Dakota Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in South Dakota

-South Dakota employs 30 ophthalmologists, except pediatrics.
+South Dakota employs 130 ophthalmologists, except pediatrics.
+The highest concentrations are in Rapid City.

 Ophthalmologists, Except Pediatric salary range in South Dakota